krashevski/Configuring-SUSE-LAMP-Drush-Drupal/README.md

 Scripts after installation Drupal from browser to run from the directory of site:
 1. drupal-lang.sh;
-2. druapl-modules.sh;
+2. drupal-modules.sh;
-3. druapl-libs.sh;
+3. drupal-libs.sh;
-4. druapl-settings.sh.
+4. drupal-settings.sh.
 Script to install from the directory of site Supex Dumper backup database for Drupal 7: drupal-sdd7.sh

 Scripts to backup full web-server:
-1. save-lamp.sh;
+1. lamp-save.sh;
-2. restore-lamp.sh.
+2. lamp-restore.sh.

 Script remove-drush.sh designed for development installation Drupal.